alberdilab/isms_probe_design/README.md

 1. Choose mode:
      - -m / --mode: `region` for function detection (GTF) or `genome` for taxonomic detection (FASTA).
 Mandatory.
   + Region:
      - -g / --gtf: List the input GTF files or the folder containing them.
-Mandatory.
      - -a / --annotation: Single attribute for filtering.
-Mandatory.
      - -e / --exon: Filter for exon only regions.
 Optional.
   + Genome:
      - -f / --fasta: Input FASTA file with the desired genom target.
-Mandatory.
 2. Output:
      - -o/--output: File path to the output file in `./targets/{target}.gtf`.
 Mandatory
 ### Prepare input files